Bulk Bill quality checking processing 111-22090010

 Managers/Team Leaders are responsible for ensuring:

-• quality checking is performed on a daily basis for every processing day available on QBBI
+- quality checking is performed daily for every processing day available on QBBI

-• quality checking is performed on the specified sample size
+- quality checking is performed on the specified sample size, randomly selected by the Quality Control System (QCS)

-• quality checking errors are recorded and reported using the online Error Explanation Sheet
+- quality checking errors are recorded and reported using the Medicare Error Explanation form

 Quality checking of own work

 Quality checkers must not quality check their own work.
-If a quality checker's own work is selected, it must be passed to an accredited staff member to conduct quality checks.
+The quality checker’s own work will not appear on the QBBI Mainframe screen.

 Accreditation of Quality Checkers